20kdc/c3ds-projects/README.md

 ## The Obvious Disclaimer

-I'm in no way affiliated with Creature Labs, this is all unofficial, and it might turn your hair blue.
+c3ds-projects contributors are in no way affiliated with Creature Labs, this is all unofficial, and it might turn your hair blue.

 ## Contents